 - Which interventions are most effective?

 Improved analytical capabilities allow agencies to identify and implement more effective services for clients.
 In Oklahoma, as part of the SoonerCare (Medicaid) program, officials analyzed patient data including comorbidity factors to identify individuals prone to poor health outcomes.
 Equipped with a list of at-risk Medicaid recipients, managers have worked to sign these individuals up for intensive, managed-care programs.
 Meanwhile, the Rhode Island Department of Children, Youth, and Families developed the Real Connections program, which analyzes data on a child’s social network.
 Using this analysis of existing information, the Department is able to identify mentors best suited to enable the best outcome for each child.
-Read more in "The Technology Opportunity for Human Services," by Sam Gill, Indi Dutta-Gupta, and Brendan Roach.
+Read more in "The Technology Opportunity for Human Services" by Sam Gill, Indi Dutta-Gupta, and Brendan Roach.
+Stephen Goldsmith's "The Nexus Between Data and Public Health" highlights additional examples of health data that can help policymakers improve the health of their communities.

 Louisville, KY partnered with Propeller Health in May 2012 to distribute 500 smart inhalers to asthmatic residents.
 When the devices were used, they sent time and location data to both the patient’s physician and city officials, who used the data to generate “heat maps” of emergency asthma attacks.
 With the help of data analysts at IBM, public health officials compared the trends against a variety of potential causes — including air quality, pollen outbreaks and traffic congestion — to strategize interventions in the most at-risk areas.
 Today, the project continues.
 The city plans to deploy bike-mounted sensors to monitor air quality along routes that are frequented by children during the summer.
-Read more in "Health Data Isn't Just for Hospitals," by Stephen Goldsmith.
+Read more in "Health Data Isn't Just for Hospitals" by Stephen Goldsmith and "Monitoring Air Quality and the Impacts of Pollution" by Laura Adler, which discusses additional examples of sensor-based air quality monitoring.

 - Which individuals and families are most at risk of returning to the homeless services system?